hapticssymposium-org/hs2026/site/content/presenting/work-in-progress.md

 ### Accessibility and Inclusion

 We strongly encourage authors to prepare an accessible manuscript for all submissions, as reviewers may have accessibility needs.
 We also encourage authors to use inclusive language.
-Details will be posted on the website.
+See [Accessibility](../accessibility).

 ### Submission Method